Personal profile

 - ‘Research Methods’ and ‘Dissertation’ (MA)

-I have supervised five PhD projects to completion, on the following topics: Children's Neo-Romanticism, Lesbian Love Stories in YA Literature, Shifting Boundaries between Childhood and Adulthood, Textual Afterlives of Childhood Reading for LGBTQ Adults, and Representations of Motherhood in Popularist Children's LIterature.
+I have supervised five PhD projects to completion, on the following topics: Children's Neo-Romanticism; Lesbian Love Stories in YA Literature; Shifting Boundaries between Childhood and Adulthood; Textual Afterlives of Childhood Reading for LGBTQ Adults; Representations of Motherhood in Popularist Children's Literature; and Transgender YA.
 I won the Student-Led Teaching Award for 'Best Research Supervisor'.

 Professional affiliations